veeriz/BmwDrift/README.md

 The CAN Bus Gateway is a Python-based application designed to interface with a CAN bus, handling key press and release events from a keypad, controlling LEDs, and forwarding messages to an ECU.
 It is configured to work with a Raspberry Pi using the RPi.GPIO and python-can libraries.

+Poor mans PDM, using Blinkmarine 12key can keypad flashed to j1939.
+A RPI3b with can hat acts as Gateway. and forwards some key presses to Maxxecu and some to control analog pins connected to Solid state relays this is for prototyping, i will then refactor the code to run on a microcontroller.
 ## Features

 - Listens for CAN messages indicating key press and release events.